mlBhanuYerra/mlbhanuyerra.github.io/_posts/2019-11-16-Cookbook-Recommendation-Amazon-Reviews.md

 #### Results: Content-based Recommendation System using Book Titles

 The model discovered a number of topics and sub-topics of cookbooks.
-There are nuemerous categories and is impractical to explore all that the model learned!!
+There are numerous categories and is impractical to explore all that the model learned!!
 A few categories that stood out are below:

 - Cakes
 - Cupcakes